 All Sin is Deadly

+Sin kills.
+It brings not only physical death but also spiritual death.
+Spiritual death is what Scripture is referring to in Ephesians: “Even when we were dead in sins” (Ephesians 2:5).
 Note the “we” in this verse.
 Paul, who wrote these words, is not just talking about really bad people.
 He includes himself.
-That is significant because he was one of the strictest of religious Jews.
+That is significant because he was one of the strictest religious Jews.
 He zealously observed all the laws.
-In spite of that, he confessed that he had been dead in his sins.
+Despite that, he confessed that he had been dead in his sins.

 The word “offend” literally means to stumble.
-It describes an action that is unintentional.
+It describes an unintentional action.
 Who plans on stumbling?
-But even stumbling over one law – accidently not obeying just one of God’s commands – makes a person guilty of breaking it all.
-One slip of the tongue, one lustful thought, one apathetic response, one moment of worry brings on spiritual death.
-Immediately.
+But even stumbling over one law – accidentally not obeying just one of God’s commands – makes a person guilty of breaking it all.
+One slip of the tongue, one lustful thought, one apathetic response, and one moment of worry deserves condemnation.

 Sin Brings Eternal Death

 This is the hardest truth of all.
 It is such a hard truth that many deny it.
 But rejecting a hard truth doesn’t make it go away.
-In fact, denying it, when there is time to be cured, is the worst response imaginable.
-Even though this is very grim news, you need to confront it – before it is too late.
+Denying it is the worst response imaginable when there is time to be cured.
+Even though this is very grim news, you must confront it – before it is too late.

-Jesus is crystal clear: The outer darkness of hell is real.
+Jesus is clear: The outer darkness of hell is real.

-Thank God that he has given us a way to avoid hell.
-He did that not by lowering his standard of absolute perfection.
-Neither was it by giving us ample time to become perfect ourselves.
+Thank God that offers to rescue us from hell.
+He does that not by lowering his standard of absolute perfection.
+Neither was it by giving us more time to become perfect ourselves.
 His way is vastly more wonderful.
 It is the way called Jesus.
+“Jesus saith unto him, ‘I am the way, the truth, and the life: no man cometh unto the Father, but by me” (John 14:6).

 Jesus is the way because he supplies the perfection we so desperately need.
 He didn’t show us how to be perfect.
 He was perfect in our place.

 What a wonderful exchange!
-Jesus took our sin on himself and in exchange, gave us his righteousness – perfection!
-Clothing yourself with Jesus’ perfection is the only way to not only avoid hell, but also spend eternity in Heavenly Father’s presence.
+Jesus took our sin on himself and, in exchange, gave us his righteousness – perfection!
+Being clothed with Jesus’ perfection is the only way to not only avoid hell but also spend eternity in Heavenly Father’s presence.

 Jesus did it all!